smarter-sh/community/wg-ai-integration/charter.md

 ## Exit Criteria

-The WG is done if/when a shared recommendation is in place for how the Kubernetes project should or should not integrate with these emergent systems.
-This could include a recommendation for Kubernetes to adopt and/or evolve tools (e.g. MCP connectors, benchmark or environment validation tooling, etc.) and evolve its own governance model to provide proper stewardship within the project or outside.
+The WG is done if/when a shared recommendation is in place for how the Smarter project should or should not integrate with these emergent systems.
+This could include a recommendation for Smarter to adopt and/or evolve tools (e.g. MCP connectors, benchmark or environment validation tooling, etc.) and evolve its own governance model to provide proper stewardship within the project or outside.